Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Generalizations of the setup

 \subsection{Systems with internal entropy and a particle reservoir}

-We can generalize all our results for systems with internal entropy and in contact with a single particle reservoir.
-Internal entropy $s_\inter(x)$ is a contribution to the system entropy independent of the probability distribution.
+We can generalize all our results to systems with internal entropy and/or in contact with a single particle reservoir.
+The internal entropy $s_\inter(x)$ is an additional contribution to the system entropy when the system is in state $x$.
 It enters the system entropy as $ \int_{\mathcal X} dx\, p(x) \qty[ s_\inter(x) - \kB\ln p(x) ]$.
-Such contribution arises, for example, when the states are already coarse-grained~\cite{esposito2012stochastic}.
-Moreover, we allow the system to exchange particles with a single particle reservoir of chemical potential $\mu$ upon transitions.
-The particle number of the system when in the state $x$ is $n(x)$.
+Such a contribution arises, for example, when the states are already coarse-grained~\cite{esposito2012stochastic}.
+We also allow the system to exchange particles with a single particle reservoir of chemical potential $\mu$.
+The particle number of the system in state $x$ is denoted by $n(x)$.